bytedance/tarsier/README.md

 Besides the model, we propose a new video description benchmark called DREAM-1K (<b>D</b>escription with <b>R</b>ich <b>E</b>vents, <b>A</b>ctions, and <b>M</b>otions), featuring videos from diverse sources and varying complexity.
 AutoDQ (<b>Auto</b>matic <b>D</b>escription <b>Q</b>uality) is also introduced as a highly interpretable and discriminative approach to evaluate video description quality.

 We have released the model, code, and data for inference, evaluation and depolyment.
+We also provide an online demo for Tarsier2-7B:

 - Model: